 Just like the name implies, cigarette beetles (Lasioderma serricorne) have a love of dried tobacco.
 Since these pests are also known for infesting many pantry items, such as flour, dried fruit, cereal, and dog food, they are also big pests for homeowners.
-It is important to properly identify cigarette beetles in order to form a plan for successful control.
+It is important for our Raleigh pest control specialists to properly identify cigarette beetles in order to form a plan for successful control.
 Afterward, homeowners can take preventative measures to ensure they don’t have any encounters with this pest in the future.

 Identification of the Cigarette Beetle